Maximilian Günther

-Maximilian "Max" Günther (born 2 July 1997) is a German-Austrian racing driver currently competing under the German flag in Formula E for DS Penske.
-Günther has previously driven in Formula 2 with BWT Arden and for Dragon Racing, BMW i Andretti, Nissan e.dams and Maserati MSG Racing. in Formula E. He achieved his first win in Formula E at the 2020 Santiago ePrix.
+Maximilian "Max" Günther (born 2 July 1997) is a German racing driver who is set to compete in Formula E with Envision Racing.

+Günther has previously driven for BWT Arden in Formula 2.
+He has driven for Dragon Racing, BMW i Andretti, Nissan, Maserati and DS Penske in Formula E. He has achieved seven victories in Formula E, the first one coming at the 2020 Santiago ePrix.

 Junior racing career

 Karting

 Born in Oberstdorf, Günther began his racing career in karting in 2007.
 He did not win any titles, but he placed second in the 2007 ADAC Kart Masters and the Southern German ADAC Kart Cup.
 Günther remained in karting until 2010.

 Lower formulae

 2011

 In 2011, Günther competed in open-wheel racing, in Formula BMW Talent Cup.
 He took only one win throughout the campaign at the Algarve International Circuit, which placed him runner-up in the standings to the dominant Stefan Wackerbauer, the only other race winner of the season.